-In the No-Build Alternative, pedestrian and bicycle facilities would be improved in accordance with adopted local plans.
-Nonmotorized volumes are expected to increase in the Midway Landfill Alternative study area as a result of land use regulations that encourage mixed uses and higher residential densities in the City of Kent's Midway Subarea.
+Nonmotorized volumes are expected to increase in the Midway Landfill Alternative study area as a result of land use regulations that encourage mixed uses and higher residential densities in the city of Kent's Midway Subarea.
+The Midway Subarea is located in the western portion of Kent and is bound to the north by SR-516 (Kent-Des Moines Road), to the south by South 272nd Street, and by the City of Des Moines along the entire western border.
 The Midway Subarea Plan (City of Kent 2011) envisions an expanded, conceptual pedestrian and bike path framework in the study area, including a bridge over I-5 near S 240th Street and a north-south path connecting S 244th Street to S 252nd Street.
 29th Avenue S, S 244th Street, S 252nd Street, S 259th Street, and S 260th Street are envisioned as complete streets, meaning that they would add pedestrian and bicycle facilities.